codekitchen/dinghy/FAQ.md

 a tool such as [my-proxy](https://github.com/esnunes/my-proxy) to set up a proxy server.
 Please be aware of the security implications of exposing your containers in this way, and don't do it on an untrusted network.

+## DNS SRV/MX record lookups fail when using VirtualBox

+This is an issue with VirtualBox DNS serving, see https://github.com/codekitchen/dinghy/issues/172

+There is a workaround there, turning on `natdnsproxy1` for the VM, but unfortunately this breaks resolving of `*.docker` domains from within the VM.
+So there is no known VirtualBox configuration that fixes all problems.